jiangjin1999/LogicPro/README.md

 ## 🔗 Related Work
-We would also like to highlight other works that share similar ideas and approaches to ours.
-Please check out the following:
+We would like to recommend some outstanding works that share similar ideas and approaches with ours.
+Please take a look at the following research:

 1. **CodeI/O**: Condensing Reasoning Patterns via Code Input-Output Prediction
    [https://arxiv.org/abs/2502.07316v2](https://arxiv.org/abs/2502.07316v2)